 The German Corporate Governance Code sets out important statutory regulations regarding the management and supervision of listed German companies and contains internationally and nationally recognised standards for sound and responsible company management.
 The purpose of the Code is to make the German corporate governance system clearer and more transparent.
 It aims to increase the confidence of international and national investors, customers, employees and the public in German company management and supervision.
-Section 161 of the German Stock Corporation Act (AktG) obliges listed companies to declare once a year whether the recommendations of the Government Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").
+Section 161 AktG requires listed companies to declare once a year whether the recommendations of the Government Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").

-For the period up to and including 23 April 2017, the following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015.
-For the period from 24 April 2017, the statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.
+The following compliance statement relates to the recommendations of the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.

-In conformity with section 161 AktG, the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
+In accordance with section 161 AktG, the Executive Board and Supervisory Board of Viscom AG declare that the recommendations of the Government Commission on the German Corporate Governance Code have generally been and are being complied with.
 The statement has been made permanently available to the public on the company's website.
-The following recommendations have not been and will not be followed:
+The following recommendations have not been followed:

-1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code section 3.8 (3)).
+1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (item 3.8(3) of the Code).

-The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to section 93 (2) sentence 3 AktG in conjunction with section 23 (1) sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
-In the company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it reasonable to differentiate between the Executive Board and Supervisory Board.
-Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board therefore did not appear appropriate.
+The company has complied with the legal requirement to implement a deductible for Executive Board members in accordance with section 93(2) sentence 3 AktG in conjunction with section 23(1) sentence 1 of the Einführungsgesetz zum Aktiengesetz (EGAktG - Introductory Act to the German Stock Corporation Act) as at 1 July 2010, but has not yet introduced a corresponding deductible for the Supervisory Board as well.
+In the company's opinion, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it reasonable to differentiate between the Executive Board and Supervisory Board.
+Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board there-fore did not appear appropriate.
 Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries has been rather uncommon to date.
-There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates who also have international experience.
+Therefore, there was and is the concern that the agreement of a deductible could present a future obstacle with regard to the search for appropriate Supervisory Board candidates who also have international experience.

-2. The company has no Chairperson or Speaker of the Executive Board (Code section 4.2.1).
+2. The company has no chairperson (item 4.2.1 of the Code).

-Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with only three members, a Chairperson or a Speaker is not required.
-In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchical Executive Board.
+Given the size of the Executive Board, the Executive Board and the Supervisory Board believe that a chairperson is not required on a board with four members.
+In addition, stock corporation law is based on a principle of consensus, i.e. on a collegial rather than a hierarchical Executive Board.
 A strong principle of consensus has prevailed within the Executive Board (and previously within the management) since the company was founded.
 All significant decisions are made together by the full Executive Board at all times.